Besian Idrizaj: Death

 Idrizaj died on 15 May 2010 at the age of 22, barely two weeks after the end of the Championship campaign.
 Reports suggest he suffered a heart attack in his sleep.
 It was also reported that Idrizaj had previously collapsed on two separate occasions while playing football: once during a trial with his former club LASK Linz in November 2008 and also during a match for Wacker Innsbruck in February 2008.

 Tribute

-As a mark of respect following Swansea City's 4–2 Championship play-off Final win over Reading on 30 May 2011, the Swansea players all wore T-shirts with Idrizaj's photo and name on them.
+As a mark of respect following Swansea's Championship play-off final win over Reading on 30 May 2011, the Swansea players all wore T-shirts with Idrizaj's photo and name on them.
 Swansea also decided to retire his number 40 shirt.